blue-warrior-22/NCSS-Grok-Comp-2024/Advanced/README.md

 # Advanced Course Description:

-## Welcome Challange, This challange is the first challange you complete before starting the week 1 course
+## Welcome Challenge, This challenge is the first challenge you complete before starting the week 1 course

 1. Triangular Numbers
 2. Functional Hashtags